 Seven reasons why Bryan Robson is a United icon

-Certain names in Manchester United folklore are passed down through the generations, and few more regularly than Bryan Robson, who celebrates the 40th anniversary of his debut for the club this month.
+Certain names in Manchester United folklore are passed down through the generations, and few more regularly than Bryan Robson, who celebrates the 41st anniversary of his debut for the club today.

 Fans from the younger generations may have heard the occasional tale from a parent, grandparent, uncle, aunt, or older friend, but could be forgiven for wondering exactly why, for many, Robbo is viewed as the absolute embodiment of what it means to play for United.